anophoo/ask-stewie/README.md

 ## Seriously, Ask Him

-The project implements administrator authorization and visitor feedback system.
+This is a simple PHP web project which implements administrator authorization and visitor feedback system.

 Questions and answers are kept in local MySQL database.